Thrilled and delighted to be with you, as is the case every day.

 Come on, Rush, that's so extreme it would never, it's exactly what kind of power they seek.

-So whereas you're looking at this as, well, shouldn't they, I mean, if they're gonna hover cover a woman's contraception, and then why shouldn't they cover my cable bill and then this kind of thing?
+So whereas you're looking at this as, well, shouldn't they, I mean, if they're going to cover a woman's contraception, why shouldn't they cover my cable bill and this kind of thing?

 Because it's making you sick, right?